I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 However, even if you are not traveling in a motorized RV, you still have to run the engines and generators regularly to keep them well lubricated and avoid problems.

-Thus, when making your decisions, you will need to bear in mind your driving ability as well as the durability of the vehicle you purchase.
+Thus, when making your decisions, you will need to bear your driving ability in mind as well as the durability of the vehicle you purchase.

 Cost is likely the biggest issue for people when it comes to buying an RV for living, travel or both.
 It is becoming increasingly difficult to find units that are reasonably priced that meet some of the above criteria.

 However, paying more does not necessarily mean getting more, so don’t fall into the pricing trap when it comes to buying a recreational vehicle.
-How to Keep From Making the Worst RV Buying Mistake Ever explains what I mean about this issue.

 If you take your time, go to RV shows, visit dealerships regularly and check on coaches that are for sale by individuals, you likely will find yourself a nice unit that is affordable.

 There is no sense in buying something you won’t be able to enjoy because you are worried about paying for it!